-From Renee on February 5th, 2008 in General Remodel
+From Dean Dowd on February 05, 2008 in General Remodel

 Silicone caulking.
 This flexible compound results in little to no shrinkage and has excellent adhesion.
 It is recommended for sealing the joints between bathroom or kitchen fixtures and tile.
 It can be cleaned immediately with a dry cloth and with spirits or naphtha after more prolonged periods.
 Costs for silicone caulking are high, as are the costs for water-based foam sealant.

 Water based foam sealant.
 This product is recommended over silicone for smaller cracks and for windows and door frames in new construction.
 Water based foam sealant also offers excellent adhesion and no shrinkage.
 It requires exposure to air to dry, and will not produce greenhouse gases.
 Cleanup is simple, requiring nothing more than water.

 Butyl rubber.
 This caulking type is a bit more affordable than silicone or water based foam, though prices are moderate to high.
 It is recommended for sealing dissimilar materials, such as glass, metal, plastic, wood, and concrete.
 Butyl rubber can be used around windows, flashing, and loose shingles.
 Adhesion is good, and shrinkage can be expected at 5 to 30 percent.
 Butyl rubber does not adhere well to painted surfaces.

 Polyurethane, expandable spray foam.
 This product is recommended over water based foam for larger cracks both indoors and outdoors.
 Price is comparable to that of butyl rubber.
 Shrinkage is not a problem; in fact, polyurethane expandable spray foam quickly expands to fill large, irregular gaps.
 Adhesion is good to excellent.